 Brisbane is the capital of Australia’s Sunshine State and it is a great place to start your Queensland motorhome hire adventure or you could collect your motorhome hire from Cairns.
 Famous for being the gateway to the Great Barrier Reef, Cairns is also home to the Wet Tropics World Heritage Rainforest.

-While we are still restricted with where we can travel, if you’re already in Queensland, we have lots of state-specific travel locations for you to visit.
+We have lots of Queensland locations for you to visit.
 Also, on our website, are two popular suggested routes which are perfect to explore in your motorhome hire and family road trip through Queensland.
 One takes you along the coastline from Brisbane to Cairns, where we suggest 14-21 days and the other takes you on a loop through the Coast and Outback, where we’d suggest at least 28 days for the loop.
 Each of these options will give you a very different experience, so depending on what type of holiday experience you want (besides time) will determine most likely which direction you will want to go.

 With the iconic red dirt, big skies and even bigger characters, there’s no better way to experience the spirit of Queensland than with a visit to the outback.
 If you are heading inland to do the Outback loop up to Cairns then you’ll have a great time exploring one of the most diverse touring routes in Australia!
 Deeply ingrained in Australian heritage, history and folklore you’ll come across some wonderfully weird and whacky things like a musical fence in Winton which is also the town where Banjo Patterson wrote Australia’s beloved song Waltzing Matilda (…that back in the 70s very nearly became the national anthem for this country!) or you could tread in the footsteps where dinosaurs once roamed the earth.